-Before I sign off, I wanted to thank the many of you who have continued to support British Rowing by renewing your membership during this difficult time.
+The rowing community has demonstrated great patience and responsibility as we have moved through the steps since the end of the lockdown.
+Thank you for this and also to the many of you who have continued to support British Rowing by renewing your membership during this difficult time.
 The money that comes from membership is critical to our ability to support the grassroots of rowing including producing and publishing guidance such as this which allows you and your club to get back on the water.
-Stay safe!